lotteries-io/lotteries-io.github.io/_application-profiles/lotteries-io.md

 [Orders](../concepts/order) may be placed at a resource discovered by navigating the [order-placement](../link-relationships/order-placement) link from the home document.

 The [Gaming Products](../concepts/gaming-product) on offer are discovered by following [available-gaming-product](../link-relationships/available-gaming-product) links.
-These resources also contain descriptions of the currently valid [Betting Scheme](../concepts/betting-scheme) and [Participation Pool Specification Scheme](../concepts/participation-pool-specification-scheme) for the product.
+These resources also contain descriptions of the currently valid [Betting Scheme](../concepts/betting-scheme), [Winning Scheme](../concepts/winning-scheme) and [Participation Pool Specification Scheme](../concepts/participation-pool-specification-scheme) for the product.

 ## The Order Document